giorgio289/eagletrt-matlab-dashbord/README.md

 <p align="center">
   <img src="https://github.com/giorgio289/eagletrt-matlab-dashbord/blob/master/docs_assets/database_import_demo.gif">
 </p>
 <p>After connection enstablished you can import data from your Mongo database, you can choose source data from the dropdown menus: the first allows you to choose from the available collections and the second from the sessions stored in the selected collection.
-The structure of the documents in the database are stored in <a href="https://github.com/giorgio289/eagletrt-matlab-dashbord/blob/master/output.csv">output.csv</a> file which is generated form main.js which takes as input <a href="https://github.com/giorgio289/eagletrt-matlab-dashbord/blob/master/structure.json">structure.json</a> file (where is represented the structure of the documents as a tree).The tick under the menu allows you to choose if you want to save the imported session locally, that's good to reduce the time required to import the session in the future (the name of the file is the same as the name of the session and it is stored in the app folder)</p>
+The structure of the documents in the database are stored in <a href="https://github.com/giorgio289/eagletrt-matlab-dashbord/blob/master/output.csv">output.csv</a> file which is generated form <a href="https://github.com/giorgio289/eagletrt-matlab-dashbord/blob/master/parse_structure.py">parse_structure.py</a> which takes as input <a href="https://github.com/giorgio289/eagletrt-matlab-dashbord/blob/master/structure.json">structure.json</a> file (where is represented the structure of the documents as a tree).The tick under the menu allows you to choose if you want to save the imported session locally, that's good to reduce the time required to import the session in the future (the name of the file is the same as the name of the session and it is stored in the app folder)</p>
 <h2>Import data from a local source</h2>
 <p align="center">
   <img src="https://github.com/giorgio289/eagletrt-matlab-dashbord/blob/master/docs_assets/local_import_demo.gif">